On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Introduction

 However, it is not hard to find examples where the integral term does not necessarily converge as $W^n\to W$ and $\theta^n\to \theta$.
 In fact, the relation~\eqref{eqn::theta_W} still holds, but we prove it using the fact that $\eta$ is a continuous curve with continuous driving function $W$ and that $\eta$ satisfies the Russo-Symour-Welsh bounds.
 With~\eqref{eqn::theta_W} at hand, one can conclude that $\eta$ is indeed an $\SLE_{\kappa}(\kappa-6)$, see Section~\ref{subsec::cvg_besselprocess}. \end{enumerate}

-\medbreak \textbf{\bf Acknowledgments:} We wish to thank Vincent Beffara, Dima Chelkak, Antti Kemppainen and Avelio Sep\'{u}lveda, and Hugo Vanneuville for useful discussions.
+\medbreak \textbf{\bf Acknowledgments:} We wish to thank Vincent Beffara, Dimtry Chelkak, Antti Kemppainen and Avelio Sep\'{u}lveda, and Hugo Vanneuville for useful discussions.
 We thank Jean-Christophe Mourrat for the proof of Lemma~\ref{lem::approximate_bessel}.
-C.G. is supported by the ANR grant \textsc{Liouville} ANR-15-CE40-0013 and the ERC grant LiKo 676999 and H.W. is supported by the startup funding no. 042-53331001017 of Tsinghua University.
-This work was carried out during visits of Hao Wu in Lyon funded by the ERC LiKo 676999.
+This work was carried out during visits of H.W. in Lyon funded by the ERC LiKo 676999.
+We thank an anonymous referee for helpful comments on the draft of this article.